-[To be completed by candidate.
-See back for notes on how to complete this form]
+110 oc completed by call addite, see such for notes on non to complete and form

 Candidate Full name:

 Address:

-Candidate for: ☐ Mayor/President ☐ Councillor
+Candidate for: Mayor/President Councillor

 Scrutineer Full name:

 Address:

-Phone numbers (H): (W): (M):
+-Phone numbers (H): (W): (M):

 Fax number: Email:

 Election Local government district:

 Ward:

 Election date:

 Polling place(s):

 Signature of candi date: Date:

+D 1 6 ' ' I CE 10

-Back of origina l copy of Form 18
+Back of origina d copy of Form 18

 Where to send When you have completed and signed your part of this form and the

 this form declaration by the scrutineer has been completed, send both copies of the

 form to the Returning Officer for the district or give them to the presiding

 officer at a polling place.

 You may send your form by post, by fax or by other electronic means so

 long as it is capable of being printed in its entirety, including signatures.
 If

-you send it by fax or electronically you should check that it has been
+you send it by fax or electronically you should check that it has been received.

 received.

-Duplicate copy
+Duplicate copy Your must complete 2 copies of this form.
+The original will be retained by

 of form the Returning Officer or presiding officer.
-The duplicate will be returned and must be given to and retained by the scrutineer.
+The duplicate will be returned and

+must be given to and retained by the scrutineer.